lamooon/PennyKeeper/README.md

 # TODO
-- Need to add ROOM
-- Prettier graph (considering MPAndroidChart)
+- Prettier graph (Compose Chart and use CSS within)
-- need to separate home screen. top half should be habit tracking, bottom half to be transaction managing
+- need to separate home screen. top 1/3 should be habit tracking, bottom 2/3 to be transaction managing
 - need FAB for add button and should be able to update and delete